Income Statement Template

 If all of those terms are making you queasy, read below the download block for more information.

-Income Statementfor Excel & OpenOffice
+Income Statementfor Excel and OpenOffice

 This income statement template was designed for the small-business owner and contains two example income statements, each on a separate worksheet tab (see the screenshots).
 The first is a simple single-step income statement with all revenues and expenses lumped together.